When Links Set Websites on Fire – Webinar Recap

 The Power of Good Links: Case Study #2

-The second case study was for an eCommerce website that had an important category page that Duncan wanted to improve rankings for.
+The second case study was for an ecommerce website that had an important category page that Duncan wanted to improve rankings for.
 After creating a long-form piece of content and doing some link outreach to authoritative websites, the category page received one link from Cosmopolitan; a very authoritative website.
 The Cosmo link jumped the eCommerce category page from zero top three rankings in September 2020 to 25 top three rankings now.

-It’s evident from these case studies that tons of link building is not necessary.
+It’s evident from these case studies that tonnes of link building is not necessary.
 One good link is often enough to catapult a page up the rankings.
 In fact, as Google’s John Mueller recently said,

 “There could be one really good link from one website out there.
 It’s a really important sign that we should treat this website as something that is relevant just because it has that one link.”

 The webinar moved on to a question and answer session.
 One viewer wanted to know whether directory links are worth it and how you should decide on a suitable price to pay for such links.
 To decide if directory links are worth it, you need to define the value from them.
 The value of directory links could be more traffic, more leads, or more sales, but this value should be worth more than what you pay for the links.

 It’s also worth noting that directory links are more beneficial in certain niches.
 For example, lawyers benefit a lot from appearing in certain local directories.
 Any traffic you get from directory links should be qualified traffic, which means these links attract people that are likely to convert into paying customers.
 Just getting more traffic from local links probably isn’t worth it if the traffic doesn’t ultimately convert.

 How to Earn Links from Authoritative Media Sources?